 The earliest recorded appearance of the Tweedside melody is 1692, in a collection commonly referred to as the Blaikie Manuscript, where it was entitled Doun Tweedside.
 A curious history emerges for this manuscript as we begin the story of the tune.

 The tale of the manuscript naturally begins with its inception, which likely occurred at the hand of Andrew Adam, a musician and music teacher in Glasgow.
 It was set for the lyra viol (Viol da Gamba).
-Two manuscripts by Adam, this one from 1692 and another which he wrote in 1683, survived to became part of the music collection of Paisley engraver Andrew Blaikie at some time in the 1820’s, a century and a quarter after their origin.
+Two manuscripts by Adam, this one from 1692 and another which he wrote in 1683, survived to become part of the music collection of Paisley engraver Andrew Blaikie at some time in the 1820’s, a century and a quarter after their origin.
 The two books had similar repertoire, presented in nearly the same order, and so it may be assumed they were used as teaching resources for Adam’s music students.

 Andrew Blaikie was an acquaintance of William Dauney, who in 1838 published a dissertation entitled Ancient Scotish Melodies.
 Dauney relates Blaikie’s passion for collecting and preserving